Old man playing PLO, what could go wrong!?

 I guess the whole point of this rant (I’m sorry if it came of as self indulgent, I’m really trying to help), is that it’s only been a short time.
 Work the process, do some soul searching, and really, don’t take it TOO seriously.
 It is a game, after all.

-- This discussion was modified 1 month, 2 weeks ago by Senselessapprentice.
+- This reply was modified 5 months ago by Senselessapprentice.

 MemberJanuary 16, 2021 at 10:53 am